 The tools presented form a toolchain for handling data on complex dynamic socio-technical systems.
-The strength of the approach originates from the fact that the tools are interoperable and that they have been used in a variety of contexts such as covert networks [17,16], corporations [18], military training groups [21] and scientific communities [20].
+The strength of the approach and resulting toolchain presented herein originate from the fact that the tools are interoperable and that they can be, and have been, used in a variety of contexts for the extraction and analysis of social and organizational systems such as covert networks [15][18], corporations [16], military training groups [21] and scientific communities [20].

 Several caveats are worth noting.
-First, while provocative, the findings about the covert network used as a sample cannot be viewed as conclusive; rather, they should be viewed as illustrative of the power of this approach.
-Second, although we stress the need for standards for data inter-change, we do not presume that the standard used is a maxim; rather, we consider it as a starting point.
+First, while provocative, the findings vis-a-vie the covert network used as a sample cannot be viewed as conclusive; rather, they should be viewed as illustrative of the power of this approach.
+Second, although we stress the need for standards for data inter-change, we do not presume that the standard used is an ultimate, we rather consider it as a starting point.
 Ultimately such a standard will need to be jointly and openly developed.
-We present a candidate in the hope that others will join in the effort to define a more robust one.
+We present a candidate in the hopes that others will join in the effort to define a more robust one.
 Third, the focus here is on demonstration.
 Validation and usability assessment across multiple contexts are beyond the scope of this paper.
 Fourth, although we emphasize the need for scalable tools, in this paper we do not present scalability results.

-2. Limitations of current software for the investigation of relational data
+2. Limitations of Current Software for the Investigation of Relational Data

-Software packages for investigating relational data exist and are being developed based on research in fields as diverse as computer-science, biology, and sociology.
+Software packages for investigating relational data exist and are being developed based on research in fields as diverse as computer-science, bio-informatics, and sociology.
 Many new tools have appeared since the 9-11 attacks in 2001 in the USA.
 If analysts want to use such tools in a project, they are likely to face difficulties such as limited scalability, robustness and interoperability, incompatible data formats and lack of documentation.
 The entire process may be overly costly with respect to labor and time requirements.
 For example, even though reports from newspapers, corporations, human intelligence and open source intelligence exist, there may be heavy labor requirements to parse the data into formats required by the tools that analysts want to apply.

 Monolithic packages can provide great analytic power.
-They often come along with high complexity as well as specialization regarding the supported functionalities or metrics.
+This often comes along with high complexity as well as specialization regarding the supported functionalities or metrics.
 This implies a steep learning curve for analysts.
 Proficiency in the use of one tool does not necessarily ease the acquisition of another tool.
-Moreover, most tools support some of the tasks required for a DNA process.
+Moreover, most tools perform some but not all of the tasks required for a DNA process.